• Home

 Best Time to Visit Furong Ancient Town: March – November

-Generally speaking, Furong Ancient Town is suitable for traveling all year round, but you can capture the most enchanting views from March to November.
+Generally speaking, Furong Ancient Town can be visited all year round, but March to November provide the most enchanting views.

-Furong Ancient Town enters into its rainy season in summer (June – August).
+• Summer is the rainy season (June – August).
 At that time, the frequent rainfalls will swell the Youshui River to its highest level in a year, making Furong Waterfall downstream even more spectacular.

 How to Get to Furong Ancient Town